 WIC’s overreaching goal is to encourage healthy eating among infants and children up to the age of five, as well as pregnant, low-income women.
 As with any federal program, trial and error is necessary to yield substantial improvements.
 In light of the aforementioned findings, it seems as if program directors are on the right track.

 According to Dr. William Dietz, a former CDC obesity expert, the program has made several improvements in its food options in the years leading up to the decline.
 Some improvements involved adding more whole grains, fruits and vegetables to the offerings, while others included cutting the amount of juice allowed and switching from high- to low-fat milk.
-Dietz estimates that the latter two improvements alone likely resulted in 9,000 fewer calories per month for enrolled children.
+Dietz estimates the latter two improvements alone likely resulted in 9,000 fewer calories per month for enrolled children.

 While many children are still heavy, Dietz tells The Associated Press, “The changes are meaningful and substantial.”